 Design Tip:

-• Go for a clean and responsive website template that adapts to screen size.
+• Go for clean and responsive design principles and a website template that adapts to screen size.
 Better yet, get customized website designs from our professional graphic designers.

 3. Don’t Kill the Author